riot/examples/wip/observables/README.md

 # Observables

-This is a simple example for showing how to use Riot Observables to communicate between tags.
+This is a simple example for showing how to use Observables to communicate between tags.
+It uses the [riot/observable](https://github.com/riot/observable) package, from Riot.js 4
+observables are no longer built into the framework by default.

 ## Have a play